jacobmunson/LearningSQL/README.md

 A repository for obnoxious detail surrounding my learning of SQL.
 I'll be making explicit queries for just about everything.

 Using w3schools database available online [here](https://www.w3schools.com/sql/trysql.asp?filename=trysql_asc).
+It uses WebSQL, which is depracated, but I'll just be using it for immediate introductory purposes, but it won't have everything we'd probably traditionally expect.

 ## Introductory Material